ianlai/Two-Circle-Intersection-Area/README.md

 # Two-Circle-Intersection-Area

-Calculates the overlap area of two given circles.
-Implemented in python.
+The program calculates the overlap area of two given circles. (implemented in python)

 ## Step
 1. Open the code.